grekod/HT_hw/README.md

-# HT - Fulstach HW
- HomeWork for HT
+Backend part of the HW for HT